 Goals

-2. In-depth analysis.
-Once the research agenda is set, we will go in-depth into the specifics of systems that are yet to be fully understood or problematized, the roots of the main trends we observed and the most important issues these sociotechnical systems currently raise for people on the move.
-We aim for maximum detail in the analyses we will produce — and for maximum collaboration.
+3. In-depth analysis.
+Starting from the newly collected evidence, Automation on the Move goes in-depth into the specifics of systems that are yet to be fully understood or problematized, the roots of the main trends we observe and the most important issues these sociotechnical systems currently raise for people on the move.
+We aim for maximum detail in the analyses we produce — and for maximum collaboration.

 4. Policy recommendations.
-We will produce policy recommendations for the use of AI and ADM in migration, based on the evidence gathered and in-depth analyses of the main trends emerging in the field.
+Automation on the Move provides policy recommendations for the use of AI and ADM in migration, based on the evidence gathered and in-depth analyses of the main trends emerging in the field.

 Methods

-In order to achieve those goals, the project will adopt a mixture of investigative journalism, desk and on-the-ground research, in-depth analysis of the available literature and use cases, and network building.
+In order to achieve those goals, the project adopts a mixture of investigative journalism, desk research, in-depth analysis of the available literature and use cases, and network building.

-Project manager Fabio Chiusi will lead these efforts, which will be collaborative and coordinated with partner organizations whenever needed and possible, and ultimately published both on AlgorithmWatch and on partner organizations’ websites.
+Project manager Fabio Chiusi leads these efforts, which are meant to be collaborative and coordinated with partner organizations whenever needed and possible.

 The project is funded by the Robert Bosch Stiftung.